ngerritsen/containor/docs/guide.md

 ## Async dependencies

-By adding a callback to `get`, it waits for the dependency (and all of it's sub-dependencies, this can be nested) to be registered, then runs the callback.
+By calling `getAsync`, it waits for the dependency (and all of it's sub-dependencies, this can be nested) to be registered, then resolves.
 If the dependency is already there, it will resolve immediately.

 ```ts
 class Foo {}